-The Pro master is labeled a ‘professional grade’ iron by Rowenta, but the only unique feature if the soft-grip handle and the stainless steel look on the side.
-Although the finish on the handle creates excellent grip, the rest of the iron is pretty much just a standard Rowenta.
+The Pro Master is labeled a ‘professional grade’ iron by Rowenta, but the only unique feature if the soft-grip handle and the stainless steel look on the side.
+Although the finish on the handle creates excellent grip, the rest of the iron is pretty much a standard Rowenta.
 It competes in the same price range as both the Eco Intelligent and the Everlast but has a slightly lower steam output.
-The soleplate, precision tip, filling spot and dials are all the Rowenta features we know.
+The soleplate, precision tip, easy filling and smooth dials are all Rowenta features we know and love.

 - 40 g/min variable steam & 160 g/min steam burst

 - Self-cleaning, anti-calc system

 - Power Cord could be longer

 The Rowenta First Class offers high performance for such a compact appliance.
 This is ideal for students, young bachelors who don’t do much ironing but want to stay wrinkle free.
 If you travel, it’s also the perfect size to simply throw in your travel bag, plus its dual voltage capabilities mean you can use it anywhere in the world.
 It’s light body makes it extremely easy to use.
 Full Review

 - Perfect for people who only iron occasionally